 The Canon PowerShot G7 X Mark III is good for vlogging.
 It has a great screen that you can flip up to face you when the camera is pointed at you.
 It's also exceptionally portable, and footage taken while walking should remain smooth and stable.
 It can shoot in 4k and FHD without a crop; however, it does incur a reduction in your field of view when its stabilization feature is set to High.
 It's also okay at tracking faces, though it struggles to capture clear and sharp footage free of noticeable visual noise while shooting in 4k and FHD.
 Unfortunately, its battery performance is poor and frequently causes the camera to shut down from overheating, especially when shooting in 4k.
 This can make it hard to record long videos in 4k, so it may be best to stick to recording in FHD.

 The Canon PowerShot G7 X Mark III is passable for studio video.
 It has poor video quality when recording footage in FHD, and its video quality when recording in 4k isn't much better.
+It also lacks a headphone or microphone jack.
 That said, its internal recording capacity in FHD is good, with a bitrate range that should generate both high-quality or lightweight video files, which is useful for editing or exporting to social media.
-It also has a good selection of inputs and outputs; this makes it easy to connect it to external accessories like a microphone or an external recorder.

 The Canon PowerShot G7 X Mark III isn't designed for action video.
 Though it's outstandingly portable and is great at keeping videos stable, it has poor FHD video quality, and footage quality in 4k is middling.
 It also doesn't have an advertised rating for water resistance and can't shoot high-quality slow-motion videos in FHD or 4k.